 5.15.6 Potential New Requirements needed to support the use case

-[PR 5.15.6-1] The 5G system shall support mechanisms to discover and configure a UE and a base station to perform sensing measurements in a certain sensing service location area.
+[PR 5.15.6-1] The 5G system shall support mechanisms to discover and configure a UE and a base station to perform sensing measurement process in a certain sensing service location area.

-[PR 5.15.6-2] The 5G system shall support mechanisms to derive and expose sensing results to a trusted 3rd party.
+[PR 5.15.6-2] The 5G system shall support mechanisms to derive and expose sensing results to a trusted third-party.